flagcamp-pegasus/TravelPlanner/README.md

 4. restaurants

+*Outstanding issues:
+When user search a spot, how should we handle with this spot?
+.
+Use another floating page, or
+.
+Display on top of current category and keep other spots, or .
+Display on current category after flushing all spots, or .
+Display on specific category, or
+. ...

 ### Part 4.
 Select spots (Jieyu You)
 Each spot has a "save" button.
 On clicking the "save" button, the spot will be added to the "saved spots" list.
 This list contains the travel plan for one day, the user needs to use the drop-down list to switch to another day.
 Each entry in the "saved spots" list should contain a "delete" button to remove it from the list. *One entry must be selected as the starting point for the travel.*